learn-with-me/Software-Engineering-Fundamentals/03-front-end/nodejs/README.md

 * An open source, cross platform runtime environment for developing server-side applications.
 * Node is built on Google Chrome V8 JavaScript engine.
-* Event-driven, non blocking I/O making it asynchronous
+* Event-driven, non blocking I/O making it asynchronous, light-weight and efficient.
 * Strongest point is ability to do high-performance communication.

 ##### Technologies